lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/2_Lesson_2/sprite-interactivity-1.md

 ## Understanding Collisions

 Each sprite has a hidden hit-box around its perimeter that is constantly checking if the sprite is overlapping with any other sprite.
 This condition is stored as a boolean variable. (is this sprite currently hitting another sprite? yes or no?)
 We can utilize these hit-boxes in order to create dynamic interactions between sprites.

-Lets look at the code below as it does a few things using these boxes.
+By default the hit-boxes are hidden, but can be made visible by setting the sprite's debug property to true.
+Doing so will bring up additional information that is also useful for checking the functionality of your sprites.
+Lets look at the code below as it does a few things using hit-boxes.

 {{% codepen 400 RzwPKX %}}

-the first thing to notice are a few new methods being utilized:
+The first thing to notice are a few new methods being utilized:

 * **.bounce()** detects a collision with a specific sprite or group and reverses the direction of the initial sprite's movement.
 Causing the sprite to bounce off of the obstacle it just collided with.
 * **.displace()** causes one sprite to push the other when they collide. this moves the secondary sprite to the closest pixel where the hit-boxes are not activated.